sonne118/event-driven/README.md

-event driven and event sourcing approch to build microservices
+event driven and event sourcing approch to build microservices using Kafka